Era of Stagnation: History

 Brezhnev has been criticized posthumously for doing too little to improve the economic situation.
-Throughout his rule, no major reforms were initiated and the few proposed reforms were either very modest or opposed by the majority of the Soviet leadership.
+Throughout his leadership, no major reforms were initiated and the few proposed reforms were either very modest or opposed by the majority of the Soviet leadership.
 The reform-minded Chairman of the Council of Ministers (Government), Alexei Kosygin, introduced two modest reforms in the 1970s after the failure of his more radical 1965 reform and attempted to reverse the trend of declining growth.
 By the 1970s, Brezhnev had consolidated enough power to stop any "radical" reform-minded attempts by Kosygin.

+The last significant reform undertaken by the Kosygin government, and some believe in the pre-perestroika era, was a joint decision of the Central Committee and the Council of Ministers named "Improving planning and reinforcing the effects of the economic mechanism on raising the effectiveness in production and improving the quality of work", more commonly known as the 1979 reform.
+The reform, in contrast to the 1965 reform, sought to increase the central government's economic involvement by enhancing the duties and responsibilities of the ministries.
+With Kosygin's death in 1980, and due to his successor Nikolai Tikhonov's conservative approach to economics, very little of the reform was actually carried out.

 After the death of Brezhnev in November 1982, Yuri Andropov succeeded him as Soviet leader.
 Brezhnev's legacy was a Soviet Union that was much less dynamic than it had been when he assumed power in 1964.
-During Andropov's short rule, modest reforms were introduced; he died little more than a year later in February 1984.
+During Andropov's short leadership, modest reforms were introduced; he died little more than a year later in February 1984.
 Konstantin Chernenko, his successor, continued many of Andropov's policies.
 The economic problems that began under Brezhnev persisted into these short-lived administrations, and scholars still debate whether the reform policies that were followed improved the economic situation in the country.

 The Era of Stagnation ended with Gorbachev's rise to power, during which political and social life was democratized even though the economy was still stagnating.
 Under Gorbachev's leadership, the Communist Party began efforts to accelerate economic development in 1985 through massive injections of finance into heavy industry (Uskoreniye).
 When these failed, the Communist Party restructured (perestroika) the Soviet economy and government by introducing quasi-capitalist (Khozraschyot) and democratic (demokratizatsiya) reforms.
 These were intended to re-energize the Soviet Union but inadvertently led to its dissolution in 1991.